siva17/MyJSWebView/README.md

 * TestAPIOne.h
 * TestAPIOne.m

-As of now, this API (TestAPIOne) is registered in MyJSUIWebView.h, so please remove the respective registration code if your are not using the above.

 **Adding required files to Project**

 * **Objective-C Code:** Drag and drop "MyJSWebView" folder on to iOS project and add as "Add folders -> Create Groups" option